getgrav/grav-learn/pages/04.plugins/02.plugin-tutorial/docs.md

 ### Required items to function

-This items are critical and your plugin will not function reliably unless you include these in your plugin.
+These items are critical and your plugin will not function reliably unless you include these in your plugin.

 * **`blueprints.yaml`** - The configuration file used by Grav to get information on your plugin.
 It can also define a form that the admin can display when viewing the plugin details.
 This form will let you save settings for the plugin.
 [This file is documented in the Forms section](/forms/blueprints).
 * **`randomizer.php`** - This file will be named according to your plugin, but can be used to house any logic your plugin needs.
 You can use any [plugin event hook](/plugins/event-hooks) to perform logic at pretty much any point in [Grav's lifecycle](/plugins/grav-lifecycle).